collocations.org

 Collocations for shadow - noun

-dark, dense, deep, strong
+dark, deep, dense, strong

 The house lay in dark shadow.

-VERB + SHADOW
+VERB + shadow

-cast, make, produce, throw
+cast, create, make, produce, throw

-The boat''s sail cast a shadow on the water. | Use a desk light to produce a strong shadow. | The candles on the table threw huge flickering shadows against the wall.
+The candles on the table threw huge flickering shadows against the wall.

-fill sth with ~s
+fill sth with shadows

 The streets were now filled with terrible shadows.

-move into, shrink into, slip (back) into ~s
+move into, shrink into, slip into

 She shrank back into the shadows as the footsteps approached.